-Cherry and Raspberry Coffee Cake with fresh fruit instead of streusel.
+Make a brunch or breakfast meeting exceptional by serving a cherry coffee cake with fresh fruit instead of streusel.
 This yeast based coffee cake with a vanilla glaze will make your morning extra special.

 Normally the best part of a coffee cake is the streusel, so I’m surprised how much I like this fruit version.
 Even my peach coffee cake has streusel!
 I do love cherries so that might be why this is such a favorite in our house.